skillrepos/k8s-dev-v2/codespace-labs.md

 k get svc/mysql -o yaml | grep -A1 selector
 ```

-11.From this we can see that the service is looking to select pods to talk to that
+11. From this we can see that the service is looking to select pods to talk to that
 have a label of "name: roar-db".
 So let's see what labels the pod for the
 database has.